When it comes to starting a weighted blankets brand, you may find yourself in a place where you have to make some big decisions.

 To see the full breakdown on how to manage inventory, check out my guide over on my blog..

-One of the most challenging and critical pieces to starting your weighted blankets brand is determining how much to charge for your weighted blankets.
+One of the most challenging aspects to starting a weighted blankets brand is determining how much to charge for your blankets.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.